SNOMED-Documents/snomed-starter-guide/10-extension-and-customization.md

-# SNOMED CT Starter Guide : 10.
-Extension and Customization
+# 10. Extension and Customization

 This section provides an overview of: